 Every month, women who menstruate lose iron-containing blood, which – when coupled with low iron intake from eliminating meat – may increase the risk of developing an iron deficiency.
 Poor iron can compromise mental and physical performance, weaken immunity, hair loss, and lead to potential pregnancy complications.
 Not only do animal products contain higher levels of iron, but they also deliver a more absorbable form (haem-iron) than their plant counterparts.
 Women who don’t eat meat should make a conscious effort to get enough iron from other plant sources, especially if they experience heavy menstrual bleeding each month.

-Besides eating more iron-rich, plant-based foods, women may also want to add an iron supplement to their diet.
+Besides eating more iron-rich, plant-based foods, women may also want to add an iron supplement to their diet, for example our Vegan Iron Complex.
 Our high-strength multivitamin, Multi-Guard® Active, packs an impressive 14mg of iron, along with a range of nourishing nutrients for menstruating women, like zinc, selenium and chromium.

 Women on plant-based diets are more predisposed to hair shedding – or a condition called chronic telogen effluvium (CTE), too.
 If there’s a noticeable increase in the number of hairs lost when shampooing, conditioning, or combing – or there’s less hair in your ponytail than before – it may be from CTE.
 And chances are it’s diet-related.
 Evidence suggests low iron levels are the main risk factor in the development of CTE amongst women.iii Poor iron stores usually result from the loss of blood during menstruation.
 But if the diet contains little to no red meat, the gradual depletion of available iron in the body is quickly accelerated.

-Alongside upping the dietary intake of plant iron sources, taking a vegan-friendly supplement – either Multi-Guard® Active or Iron 14mg as Citrate - should help you achieve the NRV for adult women, and keep locks luscious and thick.
+Alongside upping the dietary intake of plant iron sources, taking a vegan-friendly supplement – either Multi-Guard® Active or Vegan Iron Complex - should help you achieve the NRV for adult women, and keep locks luscious and thick.

 Pearson.
 D..
 (2016).
 Bone Health and Osteoporosis: The Role of Vitamin K and Potential Antagonism by Anticoagulants.
 Nutrition in Clinical Practice.
 22(5), 517-544.